OWASP/owasp-mastg/tools/android/MASTG-TOOL-0015.md

 drozer Console (v3.0.0)
 dz>
 ```
-The prompt confirms the Android ID of the device you have connected to, along with the manufacturer, model and Android software version.
+The prompt confirms the Android ID of the device you have connected to, along with the manufacturer, model and Android OS version.

 ### Example usage